 Most modern lenses like mine which is the Nikon 24 to 70mm, has a maximum opened the aperture of ƒ/2.8.
 My lens maximum closed the aperture is ƒ/22.
 At ƒ/8 my images will be sharp and I will need to focus on the eyes of the model.

 What is Depth of Field?

-Now this is one subject you will need to grasp fairly quickly.
-Depth of field is the distance from the camera to the subject or model to the back ground.
+Now, this is one subject you will need to grasp fairly quickly.
+Depth of field is the distance from the camera to the subject or model to the background.
 This is controlled by their little pupil shaped curtain at the back or your lens called an aperture.
-If wish to learn more, you can read my post on What is Depth of Field.
+If you wish to learn more, you can read my post on What is Depth of Field.

 Portrait photography settings

-There is one element to my beginners guide to portrait photography are the settings you would use indoors for a studio photography shoot.
+There is one element to my beginners guide to portrait photography is the settings you would use indoors for a studio photography shoot.
 You need to keep your ISO as low as possible.
 ISO 100 will suffice.
-The digital noise will be kept to a minimum and you wont need to remove it post production.
+The digital noise will be kept to a minimum and you won’t need to remove in post-production.
 Your aperture size to be around ƒ/8 or ƒ/9.
 Some Youtube photographers may use different aperture sizes, but for now, stick to one size and try to keep your photography consistent.
-Your shutter speed to be 1/100 or 1/125 of second.
+Your shutter speed to be 1/100 or 1/125 of a second.
 You always play around with that shutter speed, but slower the shutter speed, the greater the risk of camera shake and lens blur.

 Portrait Photography Checklist you may need to consider: